loopbackio/loopback-datasource-juggler/README.md

     var DataSource = require('loopback-datasource-juggler').DataSource;

 DataSource constructor accepts two arguments.
 First argument is connector.
-It could be connector name or connector package:
+It could be a connector name or connector package:

     var dataSourceByConnectorName = new DataSource('memory');
     var dataSourceByConnectorModule = new DataSource(require('redis'));